b-lukaszuk/BS_wJ_eng/contents/bile.md

 This seemed like a breeze thanks to the [dot operators](https://b-lukaszuk.github.io/RJ_BS_eng/julia_language_repetition.html#sec:julia_language_dot_functions).
-We begin by by defining the `nDroplets`, i.e. the number of droplets that we will consider.
+We begin by defining the `nDroplets`, i.e. the number of droplets that we will consider.
 Next, we divide their `totalVolumes` by their numbers (`nDroplets`) to get a volume of an individual droplet (`individualVolumes`).
-Based on the individual volumes we create the `droplets` of the appropriate radius (`getSphere.(individualVolumes)`).
-We also extract the `radii` for future use (the draw function below).
+Based on the individual volumes we create the `droplets` with the appropriate radii (`getSphere.(individualVolumes)`).
+We also extract the `radii` for future use (the drawing function below).
 Now, we calculate `individualSurfaceAreas` of our small droplets (`getSurfaceArea.(droplets)`) and then their `totalSurfaceAreas`.
-And we were able to achieve all that in only 7 lines of code.
+We were able to achieve all that in only 7 lines of code.

 Anyway, now, we can either examine the vectors (`totalSurfaceAreas`, `radii`, `nDroplets`, `individualVolumes`) one by one, or do one better and present them